Fix: Windows 10 Takes Forever to Shutdown

 We can check the health of your drives by using the Windows feature “Error Checking”.

-1. Open your “My Computer” (also called My Pc).
+1. Open “My Computer” (also called My PC).

-2. Here all your hard drives will be listed accordingly.
+2. Here, all your hard drives will be listed accordingly.
 Repeat the following steps for all of your hard drives connected.

-3. Right click on the drive and select Properties from the list of options available.
+3. Right-click on the drive and select Properties from the list of options available.

-1. Once in the Properties, navigate to the tab of “Tools” and click on Check present in the Error Checking
+1. Once in the Properties, navigate to the tab of “Tools” and click on Check present in the Error Checking section.

 Now Windows will check all of your sectors one by one and determine if there is any problem with the drive.
 If your drive is corrupted, you can always repair it using the Error Checking utility.
 If it’s a minor problem, it will be fixed and the bad sectors will be isolated.
 However, if it is physical damage, you might have to go to your nearest repair shop and get your machine inspected.

-Solution 6: Locating Services Causing Shutdown Delays
+Solution 6: Locate Services Causing Shutdown Delays

-Or you can even press Windows + R button to launch the Run application and type “eventvwr” in the dialogue to launch it.
+Or you can even press Windows + R to launch the Run application and type “eventvwr” in the dialogue to launch it.

 Applications and Services Logs\Microsoft\Windows\Diagnostics-Performance\Operational

-Solution 7: Checking your WaitToKillServiceTimeoutValue
+Solution 7: Check your WaitToKillServiceTimeoutValue

 There are a few values that manage how long your computer waits.
 But there is one specific value known as WaitToKillServiceTimeoutValue we should look into if your computer is taking a lot of time to close.
-Some applications increase this 5 seconds window to a much larger one when you install them as they require some extra time to close as compared to others.
+Some applications increase this 5-second window to a much larger one when you install them as they require some extra time to close compared to others.
 If this value is changed, your computer will take longer than expected.

-1. Press Windows + R to launch the Run Type “regedit” in the dialogue box and hit Enter to launch the Registry Editor.
+1. Press Windows + R to launch the Run application.
+Type “regedit” in the dialogue box and hit Enter to launch the Registry Editor.

-2. Now navigate to the following path
+2. Now navigate to the following path:

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control